casper-network/docs-archive/glossary/B.rst

 Block time
 ^^^^^^^^^^
-For a block B this is an integer number calculated as a total amount of gas used for executing all transactions that precede block B. Because we have two notions of "precede", there are two notions of block time:
+For a block B this is an integer number calculated as a total amount of gas used for executing all transactions that precede block B. Because we have two notions of *precede*, there are two notions of block time:

 * **J-time**: sum of gas burned in J-past-cone of B (excluding transactions in B)
 * **P-time**: sum of gas burned in P-past-cone of B (excluding transactions in B)

-Block validating
+Block validation
 ^^^^^^^^^^^^^^^^
 The process of determining the validity of a block obtained from another node on the network.
-This involves checking all validity conditions including (but not limited to):
+This involves checking all validity conditions, including (but not limited to):

 * All required fields are present
 * Signature is valid